Sqikibikiliek/Sqikibikiliek/README.md

     </a>
 </p>

 <h4 align="center">Currently I am working on program that will help to plan and maintain diet.
-At the moment repository is set to private.</h4>
+At the moment its repository is set to private.</h4>